germanr02/lyricly-project/README.md

 # lyricly-proto
 A simple interface to explore and learn more about the music you love: https://lyricly.net

-This app uses various APIs (Genius, YouTube, MusixMatch) to search and gather content about music.
+This app uses various APIs (Genius, YouTube, MusixMatch, Spotify) to search and explore content about music.

-While not complete and could use infinite changes and improvements, it serves as a prototype for a fun (and potentially useful) web application.

-I will continue to maintiain and upgrade the project over time.
+---
+## How to use the app:
+This is a simple search engine for music videos and lyrics.
+Simply search a music title in the search bar and results will come up on the search results component, results provided by the Genius API.
+Click on a Song Title from the results to automatically search for lyrics, provided by the Musixmatch API.
+Click on the "Watch Related Video" link to automatically start the Music Video, provided by the YouTube API.
+Click on the "More" tab to view more Details on the selected song, content provided by the Genius API.
+Scroll down to view other content related to the song.
+Click on related music to view content on the related song.
+Use the front and back arrows at the top of the "More" tab navigate through your exploration history.

+---

 ## Getting Started
 ### Add the necessary info